HackYourFutureBelgium/sql-database/week2/README.md

 Primary keys have a few requirements:
     - None of the values can be `NULL`.
     - Each value must be unique (that is, you can’t have two countries with the same `code` in the `country` table).
-    - A table can not have more than one primary key.
+    - A table cannot have more than one primary key.

 Sometimes, having a single column uniquely identify a row is not enough.
 In this case, multiple columns can be used together to form a **composite primary key**.
 That's the scenario we see in the `countrylanguage` table:
     - There can be multiple languages per country (so `country_code` could not be a primary key)